 Not unlike Beirut during its civil war, 1975-1990.

 This Angelic Land is a novel set in Los Angeles during the 1992 Rodney King riots—the largest, most destructive civil uprising in American history.
 Adam Derderian, the central protagonist, is a 27-year-old Lebanese Armenian bar owner.
 The narrative shifts back and forth from his perspective to that of his brother, a New York-based artist five years his senior.
-The backdrop is their youth during the Lebanese civil war in Beirut—the longest civil war in modern history.
+The backdrop is their youth during the Lebanese civil war in Beirut—one of the longest civil wars in modern history.